moinfra/parallax/README.md

 ### Change project name

-You might want to change the project name, which is currently `boson`.
+You might want to change the project name, which is currently `parallax`.
 To do so (let's say your actual project name is `myproject`; it must be all lowercase with no separators):

-* Update `build.sbt` and/or `build.sc` by replacing `boson` by the name of your project `myproject` (1 occurrence in each file).
+* Update `build.sbt` and/or `build.sc` by replacing `parallax` by the name of your project `myproject` (1 occurrence in each file).
 The better is to replace in both (it will always work), but in some contexts you can keep only one of these two files:
     * If you are sure all people only use `sbt`, you can replace only in `build.sbt` and remove `build.sc`
     * If you are sure all people only use `mill`, you can replace only in `build.sc` and remove `build.sbt`
     * Replace in both files for open-source project.
-* Put all your scala files into `hw/spinal/myproject/` (remove the unused `hw/spinal/boson/` folder)
+* Put all your scala files into `hw/spinal/myproject/` (remove the unused `hw/spinal/parallax/` folder)
 * Start all your scala files with `package myproject`